Building Back Better. An International Workshop exploring solutions for the sustainable rebuilding of Ukraine

 The Dnipro River

-The Workshop’s research is centered on the Dnipro River basin, benefiting from insights shared by Rozkvit and Greenpeace.
+The workshop’s research was centered on the Dnipro River basin, benefiting from insights shared by Rozkvit and Greenpeace.
 The Dnipro River has been affected by the ongoing war, leading to environmental challenges such as the destruction of the Kakhovka Dam and oil spills due to the invasion.
-Prior to the war the region along the river was a hub of modernisation and urbanisation in Ukraine, hosting a significant portion of the population and playing a vital role as an environmental resource with over half of Ukraine’s watershed connected to it.
-The Dnipro River now represents both a geographical and symbolic border of Ukraine, profoundly impacted by the ongoing conflict from Zaporizhizhia to the Black Sea.
+Prior to the war, the region along the river was a hub of modernization and urbanization in Ukraine, hosting a significant portion of the population and playing a vital role as an environmental resource with over half of Ukraine’s watershed connected to it.
+The Dnipro River now represents both a geographical and symbolic border of Ukraine, profoundly impacted by the ongoing conflict from Zaporizhzhia to the Black Sea.
 This region has endured extensive destruction, with the lower Dnipro and its delta currently marking the front line.

 Creating Impact